United Wa State Army: History

 In April 2017, China helped the UWSA establish a seven-member alliance called the Federal Political Negotiation and Consultative Committee (FPNCC), after the demise of another alliance, the United Nationalities Federal Council, in the wake of the NCA.
 Today, the UWSA maintains close links with FPNCC partners like the Myanmar National Democratic Alliance Army (MNDAA), the Ta'ang Army and the Arakan Army.
 The MNDAA is a Kokang CPB splinter group and both the Ta'ang Army and the Arakan Army fought alongside the MNDAA in Kokang in 2015.
-These three groups, among others, receives Chinese weapons from the UWSA either as gifts or purchases.
+These three groups, among others, receive Chinese weapons from the UWSA either as gifts or purchases.

-The United Wa State Army also works with the ULFA-ATF, an Assam resistant group based in Myanmar.
+The United Wa State Army also works with the ULFA-ATF, an Assam resistance group which launches attacks in India through mobile bases in Myanmar.

+In November 2023, the UWSA vowed to use force against armed incursions from both sides in the Myanmar civil war after Wa State was declared a neutral zone.

+Tensions between the UWSA and Thailand increased in November 2024 over alleged encroachment on Thai border territory.

+On 20 August 2025, the UWSA declared that they would no longer provide weapons or financial aid to the TNLA, MNDAA, and Shan State Army - North.
+Speculation arose that the UWSA's announcement, combined with Tatmadaw offenses in Shan State contributed to a rise of weapon prices for anti-junta guerrillas.